increase conversions on your website

 Every unnecessary plugin or script adds extra weight to your website, slowing down load times and increasing the risk of conflicts or errors.
 A slow, cluttered website creates friction, making users less likely to complete purchases, fill out forms, or engage with your content.

-Streamlining your site improves page speed, reduces distractions, and ensures smooth navigation-key factors in keeping visitors engaged and driving conversions.
+Streamlining your site improves page speed, reduces distractions, and keeps navigation smooth-all of which help keep visitors moving toward an enquiry or sale.
 If your checkout page, lead form, or call-to-action loads instantly without lag, users are more likely to complete the process rather than abandon it out of frustration.

 7